Se-bah/react-ibus-sas-calculator/README.md

 A simple offline-ready Progressive Web App (PWA) for calculating the IBUS-SAS score in bowel ultrasound assessments.

+This project includes:
+- a browser Progressive Web App (PWA)
+- a desktop application for Linux (.AppImage)
+- a desktop application for Windows (.exe)
+- a shared React codebase

 ## 🔧 Features

-- Fully offline and installable (PWA)
-- Local-first: no internet connection needed after first load
+- Fully offline PWA (works after first load)
+- Light and dark mode
+- Input validation and clean UI
 - Input fields: BWT, i-fat, CDS, BWS
 - Automatic score calculation based on IBUS-SAS scoring
-- Works on Desktop
-- Built with React 18, Yarn, and Create React App (PWA template)
+- Electron desktop builds for Linux and Windows

 ---